itsee-birmingham/standalone_collation_editor/docs/python-services.md

 sidebar_label: Python Services
 ---

 To support the server side code packaged with the collation editor some urls are required to provide the connection between the python and the JavaScript.
 The code required for each service should be minimal as they largely serve to pass data from the client side to the server side.
+The examples in this documentation are taken from a Django Implementation.
+Examples of the same services in a bottle.py implementation can be found in the [bottle_server.py](https://github.com/itsee-birmingham/standalone_collation_editor/blob/main/bottle_server.py) file from the standalone_collation_editor.

 ## Collation Service